dy/audio-lab/readme.md

 * Keep blocks atomic, in that separate midi/piano blocks are better than single compound one.
 Ideally, scheme of generated sound should be clear from the bird’s eye view.
 * No modes of blocks (consequence of previous principle).
 * No time concept.
 Everything sounds just as project loads.
 There is no trigger in reality.
+Triggers are the part of the project - defaultly bound.
 * Any block can be based off a script processor block, putting calculations to any stream/async mode.
 * Any block can be "rendered" to audio-buffer block to enhance performance.
-* Fx-es, gain and stats should be available on blocks and on connections.
+* Increased interface density.
+Fx-es, gain and stats should be available on blocks and on connections.
 * Touch-oriented interface.
 * Lab manages blocks, blocks manages connections.
 Though connections and blocks are self-sufficient units.
 Blocks and connections know nothing about lab (as people about god).